If you had problem payday loans and are wondering if you can now reclaim any money, this page tries to answer your questions.

 I’ve just been sent a really small refund

 Wonga and Payday UK / Payday Express are sending out refunds automatically to some people where there have been technical errors with its systems – some of these are as low as £2!
 If you have already put a complaint in, this isn’t their response to it; if you haven’t perhaps you should?
-See Wonga’s small refunds for more details.
+See Been sent a small refund? for details.

 The lender has asked for more time – should I agree?